PrairieLearn/PrairieLearn/docs/installingLocal.md

 ### Using tmux in a container

+While developing, you might need or want to run multiple programs simultaneously (e.g., querying in `psql` without killing the `node` server).
+Rather than repeatedly canceling and restarting programs back and forth, you can use a terminal multiplexer like `tmux` to keep them running simultaneously.

 The PrairieLearn Docker images are built with `tmux` installed.
 If you start a container with a shell then you can first run `tmux` before running other commands.

 Tmux creates virtual windows which run simultaneously (you only see one window at a time).
 Tmux is controlled by typing a `Ctrl-b` and then another key.
 The basic commands are: